MEET VICTORIA CAVALIERE

 Cognitive Behavioural Therapy (CBT), Acceptance & Commitment Therapy (ACT), Cognitive Processing Therapy (CPT) & Compassion Focused

 Adults & Adolescents (14+)

-Victoria completed her Bachelor of Social Work degree (BSW) at York University and graduated with a passion to work with individuals who have substance use issues and complex mental health concerns.
-She is currently completing her Masters of Social Work degree (MSW) at the University of Windsor, working professionals program.
-Victoria thrives on continued growth and learning which is why she continues to pursue relevant training opportunities to advance her knowledge.
+Victoria completed her Bachelor of Social Work degree (BSW) at York University.
+Victoria then went on to complete her Master of Social Work degree (MSW) at the University of Windsor, working professionals program.
+Victoria thrives on continued growth and learning which is why she continues to pursue relevant training and opportunities to advance her knowledge.

-Victoria is trained in many in many evidence-based treatment models in order to support her clients.
-She utilizes Cognitive Processing Therapy (CPT) as the main modality to treat individuals who have a histroy of PTSD.
+Victoria is trained in many evidence-based treatment models in order to support her clients.
+She utilizes Cognitive Processing Therapy (CPT) as the main modality to treat individuals who have a history of PTSD.
 Victoria has provided trauma therapy to healthcare professionals and civilians suffering from complex PTSD.
-She is also trained in Dialectical Behavioural Therapy (DBT), Cognitive Behavioural Therapy (CBT), Cognitice Behavioural Therapy for eating disorders (CBT-E), and Acceptance and Commitment Therapy (ACT).
+Victoria is also trained in Dialectical Behavioural Therapy (DBT), Cognitive Behavioural Therapy (CBT), Cognitive Behavioural Therapy for eating disorders (CBT-E), Interpersonal Psychotherapy (IPT) and Acceptance Commitment Therapy (ACT).